davidgasquez/davidgasquez.com/README.md

 # Personal Website

 Source code for my personal website and blog.
-Built with Astro and some tears from a mainly Data Engineer.
+Built with Astro and some tears by a Data Engineer learning about the chaotic front end world.

 ## Development